 An interview with Wendy McLeod MacKnight, author of three books for middle-grade readers, who shares her habit of drafting quickly and revising painstakingly, her advice on getting to know your characters before you write them, and her delighted surprise at discovering Voldemort under Quirrell’s turban.
 20 minutes.
-All ages.

 [1:15] Interview with Wendy McLeod MacKnight

 CA: Do you ever do object studies, either as an exercise or has an object ever figured in one of your books?

 WMM: Oh yeah for sure…Probably my most intense was when I was writing about the paintings at the Beaverbrook Art Gallery … The idea was what would it be like to be stuck in the painting, you can’t get out, and then what if you made a friend who has not the greatest home life and is an artist, and wishes they could get into the paintings because wouldn’t life be easier.
 He can’t get in; she can never get out…. that’s one of the things that I recommend is to really drill down into the character’s internal and external struggle through it all. …